About

 Outside of work

-I watch films — mostly the kind that linger.
-I read in my library, document what I'm learning in notes, and train.
+I love watching films, mostly the kind that linger.
+I read in my library and document what I'm learning in notes.

 Reach me at @aagreet • Click to copy